 Lancashire County Council ("LCC") is the administering authority of the Lancashire County Pension Fund (the "Fund").
-This Investment Strategy Statement ("the Statement") has been prepared in accordance with MHCLG guidance on Preparing and Maintaining an Investment Strategy Statement (July 2017) and after taking appropriate advice.
+This Investment Strategy Statement ("the Statement") has been prepared in accordance with DCLG guidance on Preparing and Maintaining an Investment Strategy Statement (July 2017) and after taking appropriate advice.

-As set out in the Regulations, the Pension Fund Committee (the "Committee") will review this Statement from time to time, but at least every three years, and revise it as necessary.
+As set out in the Regulations, the Committee will review this Statement from time to time, but at least every three years, and revise it as necessary.
 Also, in the event of a significant change in relation to any matter contained in this Statement, changes will be reflected within six months of the change occurring.

 The Regulations require all Administering Authorities to take "proper advice" when formulating an investment strategy.
-In preparing this document and the overall investment strategy the Committee has taken advice from the LCPF Investment Panel (the "Panel", a panel of independent advisors appointed by LCC for the purpose of providing advice on pension related matters) and Local Pension Partnership Investment Limited (LPP I) which is a FCA regulated investment manager with specific expertise and regulatory permissions to provide advice on investments.
+In preparing this document and the overall investment strategy the Committee has taken advice from the LCPF Investment Panel (a panel of independent advisors appointed by LCC for the purpose of providing advice on pension related matters), the Lancashire Local Pension Board and the Local Pension Partnership Investment Limited which is a FCA regulated investment manager with specific expertise and regulatory permissions to provide advice on investments.